opentibia/server/README.md

 # How does it work?

-This version of OTServ is targeted towards Tibia 8.60 and 8.61.
+This version of OTServ is targeted towards Tibia 8.7.

 To connect Tibia client to OTServ you will have to use an IP changer, you can get one here http://www.otchanger.net/